strategineer/personal-website/source/food/mush_de_vegan.html.markdown

 title: Mush de Vegan
 id_title: mush_de_vegan
 blog: food
-order: 1
+order: -50
 date: 2020-11-17
 tags: vegan
 is_important: true
 blurb: Not a vegan turned into mush but a vegan mush that a vegan would approve of.
-Non-vegans might approve of vegans being turned into mush but, for me, chick peas are a great substitute.
 servings: 6
 ingredients:
   - 3 tbsp extra virgin olive oil